michaelrambeau/bestofjs-batches/README.md

 `npm run daily`: script to be run every day, launched by the daily build process on the CI server.

-`npm run snapshots`: part 1 of the daily build: take snapshots from Github.
+`npm run github`: part 1 of the daily build: update Github data and take snapshots.

 `npm run build`: part 2 of the daily build: create the json file from snapshots stored in the database.